r2m2n8j/OOPsConcept/Class.md

 ❌ No such method exists!

-- Can Java promote one of the ints to float?
+- Can Java promote one of the int to float?
     - Yes.
 Widening from int → float is allowed.
     - But now two candidates match: